 Supervisory Board members shall not be directors of major competitors of DEUTZ AG.

 The Supervisory Board is limiting its target concerning this aspect to the shareholder representatives.
 It considers this group to have an adequate number of independent members if the number of independent members equals the number of members who are not independent, i.e. at least three.

 d) Standard age limit

-The Supervisory Board had already met these targets in 2012, and since then it has met them at all times and has exceeded them in cases such as the international experience available on the Supervisory Board and the number of independent members.
-The current members of the Supervisory Board are all considered independent within the meaning of item 5.4.2 sentence 2 DCGK.
+Except for the target relating to female representation, the Supervisory Board has continuously met these objectives since 2012.
+It has even exceeded them in cases such as the international experience available on the Supervisory Board and the number of independent members.
+The current members of the Supervisory Board are all considered independent within the meaning of article 5.4.2 sentence 2 DCGK.
 No conflicts of interest between members of the Supervisory Board and DEUTZ AG arose in the year under review.